-Kiwis are now eating around 226 eggs per person per year (as at June 30 2021), more than double the 100 we were eating in the early 20th century when most people relied on backyard coops and small free-range operations.
+Kiwis are now eating around 237 eggs per person per year (as at June 30 2021), more than double the 100 we were eating in the early 20th century when most people relied on backyard coops and small free-range operations.
 As the demand for eggs has grown, our farming methods have had to evolve and expand in order to meet the nation’s need for around one billion eggs per year.

 Retail sales of eggs are worth upwards of $286 million and up to 85% of commercially farmed eggs are sold as ‘table eggs’, with the remainder used in the baking and catering industries.
 New Zealand also has a small but increasing export base to the Pacific Islands and Oceania region, PNG, Hong Kong and Singapore.

 What is?
 Free-range egg production – Birds have access to the range all day; maximum flock density is 2,500 birds per hectare (inside area density is 1111 square cm per bird); birds have perches, nest boxes and scratching areas Barn production – Birds do not have access to range; inside density of 1428 square cms per […]Read More